All Sports Coin Trading Down 4.5% Over Last Week (SOC)

-All Sports Coin (SOC) traded up 0% against the US dollar during the 24-hour period ending at 0:00 AM ET on October 2nd.
+All Sports Coin (SOC) traded 0% higher against the U.S. dollar during the 1 day period ending at 19:00 PM ET on October 5th.
+One All Sports Coin coin can currently be purchased for approximately $0.0014 or 0.00000007 BTC on popular cryptocurrency exchanges.
+In the last week, All Sports Coin has traded 4.5% lower against the U.S. dollar.
 All Sports Coin has a total market cap of $2.39 million and approximately $101,487.00 worth of All Sports Coin was traded on exchanges in the last 24 hours.
-One All Sports Coin coin can currently be purchased for $0.0015 or 0.00000008 BTC on exchanges.
-In the last week, All Sports Coin has traded 4.5% lower against the US dollar.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.